It4innovations/hyperqueue/docs/jobs/resources.md

     currently have enough individual resources to fulfill the [resource request](#resource-request) of the task.

-    Indexed pool can ale defined with **groups** where indices live in separated groups.
+    Indexed pool can be defined with **groups** where indices live in separated groups.
 Task may then ask for different allocation policies (e.g. use resources from the same or different groups).
     The main purpose of this is to capture NUMA architectures, each group then represents a socket with cores.

-* **Sum pool**: This pool represents a resource that has a certain size which be split into individual tasks.
+* **Sum pool**: This pool represents a resource that has a certain size which is split into individual tasks.
 A typical example is memory; if a worker has `2000` bytes of memory, it can serve e.g. four tasks, if each task asks for `500` bytes of memory.